 Breton immediately labeled Frida’s art as part of the Surrealism art movement.
 He wrote an essay about her called “a strip of silk around a pump.”
 He also arranges for Frida to show her work in a solo exhibition in New York City and also a few other minor exhibitions.

 Frida Kahlo Was Mistakenly Labeled a Surrealism Artist

 It was Andre’ Breton who labeled her work as Surrealism art.
 Many, including Frida herself, consider this label of Surrealism for her work to be a mistake.
 Frida Kahlo said:

-This is where the great confusion comes and so many are asking what kind or type of painter is Frida Kahlo?
-Is Frida Kahlo really a Surrealist painter?
-Many, even Andre’ Breton the head of the Surrealism movement, considered Frida Kahlo a Surrealist painter though Frida Kahlo did not considered herself or her paintings a part of the Surrealism movement or ideology.
+This is where the great confusion comes, and so many are asking what kind or type of painter is Frida Kahlo.
+Is Frida Kahlo a Surrealist painter?
+Many, even Andre’ Breton, the head of the Surrealism movement, considered Frida Kahlo a Surrealist painter though Frida Kahlo did not consider herself or her paintings a part of the Surrealism movement or ideology.